 Emotions are often running high when it comes to cases of domestic violence, and many times, the victim may lie, at least in some capacity.
-If any aspects of a victim’s story can be proven false, a jury is more likely to see them as untrustworthy and will begin to doubt their recount of the events.
+If any aspects of a victim’s story can be proven false, a jury is more likely to see them as unreliable and will begin to doubt their recount of the events.

 Claiming Your Innocence